selimhamidou/selimhamidou.github.io/_posts/2023-05-13-I_Created_A_Weather_App_To_Avoid_Looking_Out_The_Window.markdown

 {% endhighlight %}

 <h3>Step 3: Apex</h3>
-When we think about calling an exernal webservice, we got to think about two things: how to authorize the endpoint, and where to store the credentials.
-For this step, we have the choice between between using a named credential handling the whole operation, or using a remote site setting with a custom metadata type(to store the credentials).
-I choosed to use the latter, because in my mind, both are secure.
-The thing to avoid is having some confidential informations on the code, which is not the case here.
+When we think about calling an external web service, we got to think about two things: how to authorize the endpoint, and where to store the credentials.
+For this step, we have the choice between using a named credential to handle the whole operation or using a remote site setting with a custom metadata type(to store the credentials).
+I chose to use the latter because, in my mind, both are secure.
+The thing to avoid is having some confidential information on the code, which is not the case here.
-I also didn't use it, but you can use postman when you need to test api callouts before beginning the developments, it's pretty useful, knowing that each API has its own specificities.
+I also didn't use it, but you can use Postman when you need to test API callouts before beginning the developments, it's pretty useful, knowing that each API has its own specificities.
 You also have to know here that, even if we return a Map<String, String> from this method, the received data into the LWC will be an object.

 {% highlight java %}